 <?xml version="1.0" encoding="utf-8"?>

-<rss version="2.0"><channel><title>odd time signatures - Latest Comments in Giving, Changing, Caring</title><link>http://drumsnwhistles.disqus.com/</link><description>life in 19/7 time</description><language>en</language><lastBuildDate>Sun, 17 Dec 2006 00:24:53 -0000</lastBuildDate><item><title>Re: Giving, Changing, Caring</title><link>http://www.drumsnwhistles.com/2006/12/16/giving-changing-caring/#comment-3778237</link><description>Want to support charity when you shop?
+<rss xmlns:atom="http://www.w3.org/2005/Atom" version="2.0"><channel><title>odd time signatures - Latest Comments in Giving, Changing, Caring</title><link>http://drumsnwhistles.disqus.com/</link><description>photos, pugs and all that jazz</description><atom:link href="https://drumsnwhistles.disqus.com/giving_changing_caring/latest.rss" rel="self"></atom:link><language>en</language><lastBuildDate>Sun, 17 Dec 2006 00:24:53 -0000</lastBuildDate><item><title>Re: Giving, Changing, Caring</title><link>http://www.drumsnwhistles.com/2006/12/16/giving-changing-caring/#comment-3778237</link><description>&lt;p&gt;Want to support charity when you shop?
 One option is to shop at what the Yahoo Directory calls a "Virtual Fundraising Mall."
-The best of these is &lt;a href="http://www.HEARTof.com" rel="nofollow"&gt;www.HEARTof.com&lt;/a&gt;.
-It has over 670 well-known stores -- from &lt;a href="http://Amazon.com" rel="nofollow"&gt;Amazon.com&lt;/a&gt; to &lt;a href="http://Zappos.com" rel="nofollow"&gt;Zappos.com&lt;/a&gt; -- where every purchase earns a significant donation for the charity, school, or other worthy cause of your choice. &lt;a href="http://HEARTof.com" rel="nofollow"&gt;HEARTof.com&lt;/a&gt; is the best because of its exceptional number and variety of stores and because it pays the web's biggest donations for sites of this type.</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Frank Fitzgerald</dc:creator><pubDate>Sun, 17 Dec 2006 00:24:53 -0000</pubDate></item><item><title>Re: Giving, Changing, Caring</title><link>http://www.drumsnwhistles.com/2006/12/16/giving-changing-caring/#comment-3778236</link><description>This was in the press release for ChangingThePresent.org:&lt;br&gt;&lt;br&gt;Every year, Americans spend $250 billion--$100 billion during the holiday season, alone--buying presents for one another.
-Imagine, for one delirious moment, what we could accomplish if even a small percentage of that gift money were redirected to nonprofits working to make the world a better place.</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Robert Tolmach</dc:creator><pubDate>Sat, 16 Dec 2006 17:47:24 -0000</pubDate></item></channel></rss>
+The best of these is &lt;a href="http://www.HEARTof.com" rel="nofollow noopener" target="_blank" title="www.HEARTof.com"&gt;www.HEARTof.com&lt;/a&gt;.
+It has over 670 well-known stores -- from &lt;a href="http://Amazon.com" rel="nofollow noopener" target="_blank" title="Amazon.com"&gt;Amazon.com&lt;/a&gt; to &lt;a href="http://Zappos.com" rel="nofollow noopener" target="_blank" title="Zappos.com"&gt;Zappos.com&lt;/a&gt; -- where every purchase earns a significant donation for the charity, school, or other worthy cause of your choice. &lt;a href="http://HEARTof.com" rel="nofollow noopener" target="_blank" title="HEARTof.com"&gt;HEARTof.com&lt;/a&gt; is the best because of its exceptional number and variety of stores and because it pays the web's biggest donations for sites of this type.&lt;/p&gt;</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Frank Fitzgerald</dc:creator><pubDate>Sun, 17 Dec 2006 00:24:53 -0000</pubDate></item><item><title>Re: Giving, Changing, Caring</title><link>http://www.drumsnwhistles.com/2006/12/16/giving-changing-caring/#comment-3778236</link><description>&lt;p&gt;This was in the press release for &lt;a href="http://ChangingThePresent.org" rel="nofollow noopener" target="_blank" title="ChangingThePresent.org"&gt;ChangingThePresent.org&lt;/a&gt;:&lt;/p&gt;&lt;p&gt;Every year, Americans spend $250 billion--$100 billion during the holiday season, alone--buying presents for one another.
+Imagine, for one delirious moment, what we could accomplish if even a small percentage of that gift money were redirected to nonprofits working to make the world a better place.&lt;/p&gt;</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Robert Tolmach</dc:creator><pubDate>Sat, 16 Dec 2006 17:47:24 -0000</pubDate></item></channel></rss>